 Immortality and Eternal Life

-In water baptism, Christians are "buried" in the likeness of our Lord's death and "arise" in the likeness of His resurrection.
-Even so, we who fall asleep in death shall arise on the Last Day to everlasting life through the promise of the resurrection.
-Death entered the creation through Adam's sin and so "in Adam all die".
-After the fall of Adam, the flaming sword hedged the way to the Tree of Life so that Man could no longer eat of its fruit and "live forever".
-But that flaming sword of judgment has pierced our precious Savior's side, so that at Christ's second coming the Tree of Life will once again feed the sons and daughters of God.
-Then we shall shout, "O Death, where is thy sting?
+After the Fall of Adam, a flaming sword hedged the way to the Tree of Life so that Man could no longer eat of its fruit and "live forever".
+Thus sickness, suffering, and death entered the creation through Adam's sin.
+But that flaming sword of judgment has pierced our dear Savior's side, so that by the unmerited grace of God the redeemed sons and daughters of Adam will once again eat from the Tree of Life.
+At the coming of Jesus we shall shout, "O Death, where is thy sting?
 O Grave, where is thy victory?"
-Death has been swallowed up in victory through the blood of Calvary !!
+Death has been swallowed up in victory through the blood of Calvary !!!